discordjs/guide/guide/popular-topics/reactions.md

 const message = await channel.fetchMessage(data.message_id);
 ```

 The if statement in the middle plays an important role; it prevents us from re-emitting the event for both uncached *and* cached messages.
-Without this, your `messageReactionAdd` event would execute twice for a single reaction if the message was already cached.
+Without this, your reaction events would execute twice for a single reaction if the message was already cached.

 A custom emoji contains both a name and an ID, while a unicode emoji contains just a name.
 Since custom emoji reactions are keyed in a `name:ID` format and unicode emoji reactions are keyed by their name, you'll have to do something like this to set the right emoji for this event: